How to Choose the Right Destination for Language Immersion (Spain vs. Mexico vs. Italy)

 • Speak as much as possible

-Because progress depends less on location—and more on how easily you can participate in real conversation.
+Progress depends less on the destination itself and more on how easily you can participate in daily life.

 Not all accents are equally easy for learners.

-• Some regions speak more clearly and at a moderate pace
+Some regions speak more clearly and at a moderate pace.
+Others are faster, more colloquial, or more heavily accented.

 • Clear pronunciation